mahes-a/StagingBuild/README.md

 - Generic Pyspark notebooks that can Upsert and Delete for each incremental data copy mechanism (Change Capture , CDC , Watermark) are created.

-- Orchestration pipeline executes the ingestion and curation notebook for each incremental data copy mechanism (Change Capture , CDC , Watermark)
+- Orchestration pipeline is designed to execute the ingestion and curation notebook for each incremental data copy mechanism (Change Capture , CDC , Watermark)

 - Orchestration reads from the control table and for each table to be ingested the corresponding ingestion pipeline and curation notebook are executed.